Optimize network performance

 Network performance can have a dramatic impact on a user's experience.
 In complex architectures with many different services, minimizing the latency at each network hop can affect the overall performance.
 In this unit, you'll learn about the importance of network latency and how to reduce it within your architecture.
 We'll also discuss strategies to minimize network latency between Azure resources and between users and Azure.

 The importance of network latency

 In comparison, a cloud environment is built for scale.
-Cloud-hosted resources may not be in the same rack, datacenter, or even region.
+Cloud-hosted resources might not be in the same rack, datacenter, or region.
 This distributed approach can have an impact on the round-trip time of your network communications.
 While all Azure regions are interconnected by a high-speed fiber backbone, the speed of light is still a physical limitation.
 Calls between services in different physical locations will still have network latency directly correlated to the distance between them.

 Latency between Azure resources

 Imagine that you work for a healthcare organization that's pilot testing a new patient booking system.
 This system runs on several web servers and a database.
 All of the resources are located in the West Europe Azure region.
 The scope of your pilot test is available only for users in Western Europe.
 This architecture minimizes your network latency, because all of your resources are colocated inside a single Azure region.